cognivore/vibe-os/README.md

-## Slack Linear Tools
+## VibeOS

 Async Rust toolkit that mirrors Slack conversations to local JSONL archives and creates Linear issues from the terminal.
-Ships as both a library and the `slack-linear` CLI.
+Ships as both a library and the `vibeos` CLI.

 ---